DOWNLOAD THE APP

 Reason enough to have more?
 Add it to vegetable preparation, toss it into sauteed vegetables or eat as it is, and enjoy the benefits of protein in paneer.

 Indians can’t do without their dals, be it arhar, urad or moong.
-A part of almost every meal, lentils are an easy and inexpensive way of amping up your intake of protein, fiber, and essential minerals.
+A part of almost every meal, lentils are an easy and inexpensive way of amping up your intake of protein, fibre, and essential minerals.
 Serve with a side of rice or roti for a complete meal.

 Read more: Lentils: Health Benefits, Nutritional Facts, and Recipes